-I am an Assistant Professor at the University of Nottingham.
+I am an Associate Professor specializing in epistemology and political philosophy.
 Previously, I was Deputy Director of the Institute of Philosophy at the University of London.
 I received my PhD from the University of Cambridge in 2013, and I grew up in Toronto.

 Knowledge and Justification